privacy-tech-lab/gpc-android/README.md

 ## 4. Apps CSV

+For our research, the Google Play applications will be downloaded through the google-play method through apkeep (https://github.com/EFForg/apkeep), a way to automate the downloading of Google Play applications.
+If this fails, we will consider alternatives such as Raccoon (https://raccoon.onyxbits.de/downloads/) or downloading from the Play Store manually.

 The apps_csv directory contains a collection of CSV files, each representing a category of apps on the Google Play Store.
 Each file contains a list of the top 40 free apps for a category.

 ### 4.1 Directory Contents